FAQs

 Where will the wetland construction sediment come from?

-Wetland construction materials will come from areas where sediment must be removed to allow for safe maritime movement in Alabama’s only seaport.
-The material could be dredged from the public seaport terminal berths or the federal navigation channel and placed within the identified wetland creation areas.
+Dredged materials will come from the public seaport terminal berths and be placed within the identified wetland creation area.
 Sediment will be tested to ensure the material is safe for wetland creation before placement.

 What am I likely to see during the planning, design, and construction phases of the Project?
 Will my activities in upper Mobile Bay be affected?